 Fresh air and time spent in nature are so important for kids of all ages.
 As urban dwellers, it can be hard to give kids a farm-to-table experience without spending hours in the car.
 Whether it's picking apples, taking a train ride, or learning how to care for (and cuddle) adorable baby animals, we know the best spots for your family to get their farm fill, right here in (or very near) Chicagoland.
 Check out our list of the best Chicago family farms to visit with your little ones.

-The Best Farms in the Northern Suburbs
+The Best Farms in Chicago: Northern Suburbs

 1. Angelic Organics Farm and Leaning Center—Caledonia, IL